NathanNRosales/ToDoApp/README.md

 Download Visual Studio Build Tools 2022.

-This is using a egui application to popup a window to visual see what task need to be done.
+This is using a eframe application to popup a window to visual see what task need to be done.

 To run application,
-cargo clean
-cargo build
+cargo add eframe
 cargo run